guigomcha/famquest/README.md

 - assets: Assets involved in the system as external git repos.
 Includes libraries, SDKs, repos for local reference...
 - .github: CICD
 - components: Source code of each custom component.
 Develop, install and test in isolation.
-  - docs: Low Level docs
-  - install: dockerfile and scripts to install/build the component
-  - tools: Custom tools
+  - db-manager: Go API for the PostgreSQLDB.
+Check the [README](./components/db-manager/README.md)
+  - front-manager: React portal for a private custom instance of FamQuest.
+Check the [README](./components/front-manager/README.md).
+  - welcome-page: React portal for the public information of FamQuest.
+Check the [README](./components/welcome-page/README.md)
+  - backup-manager: Script-based service to push backups from PostgreSQL and MINIO to Dropbox and a local PVC.
+Check the [README](./components/backup-manager/README.md)
+  - go-common: Go shared modules for all Go services.
+Check the [README](./components/go-common/README.md)
-- deploy: Instructions to deploy components as part of the an E2E system including instructions to deploy opensource components which are required
+- deploy: Instructions to deploy components as part of the an E2E system including instructions to deploy opensource components which are required.
+Check the [README](./deploy/README.md).
-- docs: High level docs
+- docs: Resources for docs
 - external: Directory ignored to be able to host local git submodules of thirdparty software of interest but not extended by us.
 - tools: Custom tools